FenixAlliance/ABS.Docs/English/README.md

 The Alliance Business Suite gives users a Full-Stack, Modular Application Framework built on top of the [Alliance Business Platform](https://absuite.net).

-Both client and server code is written in C#, allowing users to extend the product with their own code through Module libraries.
+Both client and server code are written in C#, allowing users to extend the product with their own code through Module libraries.
 It builds upon next-generation technologies such as Blazor, SignalR, Razor Pages, and MVC through ASP.NET Core, an open-source and cross-platform web UI framework for building web apps using .NET and C# with or without the use of JavaScript.

 ABS Apps are composed of reusable web UI components implemented using C#, HTML, and CSS.

-## About the Alliance Business Creed
+## About the Alliance Creed

 We're designed to succeed when you and your business succeed; that's why we're committed to helping as many people as possible to harness their entire potential.
 By building on top of word-class technologies, we're designing this solution to jumpstart your business without having to worry about any of the complexity and technical aspects.
 We simply want to help you make your life easier while increasing your odds for success through the right tools and support on the path to digitalization.